bigos/word-repeater/README.md

 word-repeater
 =============

-Program to practice memorising by ear
+Program to train your for learning new vocabulary.